How to Make a Giving Day Work for Your Charity

 Make a game of it and put together teams of volunteers or your best donors who are true ambassadors.
 They may be able to set up group donation sites and then work their contacts in the community.

-If you've worked with local businesses, help them to create teams that can fundraise for you on the Giving Day.
+If you've worked with local businesses, help them to create teams that can fundraise for you on Giving Day.
 Giving Days are a natural vehicle for peer-to-peer fundraising.

 If you're working with a sponsoring organization and its donation platform, your ambassadors will be able to set up their fundraising pages to support your charity.
 Encourage it.